 - Goals can be divided into up to 2 periods, generally a short-term for activity-related goals and a long-term for business goals.

-In this webinar, we'll reveal the secrets to translating financial goals into a clear action plan that your sales team can actually follow to reach their targets.
-You'll learn:
+In this webinar, we unveil the secrets to translating activity-based goals into a clear action plan that your sales team can follow to reach their targets.
+You'll gain valuable insights into:

-- And how to set up a plan to reach your target.
+- Setting up a plan to achieve your targets